Stoked, In The Truest Sense Of The Word, In Zambales

 As a child I never really understood what raising my middle finger meant, yet I admit that I did extend mine for all the world to see at one point.
 As a rebel-without-a-cause teenager, I kept flashing the horns sign (aka the punk rock sign) and regarded myself as a "cool kid".
 Turns out, the hand gesture had a deeper meaning to it, a sign of protection against the evil and negative.
 And finally, in my twenties, I kept doing the peace sign when posing in photos, having adapted the ways of swag squad CL, Dara, GD, and the rest of my idols, not realizing that the kyeopta v-sign is also used to express triumph or victory.

 And now comes the stoked sign.
 The dictionary meaning of stoked translates to excited and euphoric, and I honestly never really understood what it meant per se, until a recent trip to Zambales.
-Before this, I would only associate the word with surfers and skateboarders, or Tom DeLonge, the first ever man in my life.
+Before this, I would only associate the word with surfers and skateboarders, or Tom DeLonge, my first ever crush.
 And I never felt I had the right to actually do the sign myself, thinking it didn't suit me well.

 But yes, to be stoked in life is a wonderful feeling, and I would certainly wish it upon others.
 It describes a state of happiness wherein you uncontrollably smile and squint your eyes, not wary of the fact that you might be looking too gummy or are grinning like a lunatic for the Instagram photos.
 Stoked is the state of mind I've taken with me, back from the said Zambales trip.